 It’s possible that a lack of heterosexual mates could lead individuals (especially males) to resort to homosexual behaviour to release their sexual frustrations.

-Male elephant seals that are prevented from mating during the entire mating season sometimes mount younger male pups coercively.
+Male elephant seals that are prevented from mating during the entire mating season sometimes coercively mount younger male pups.

-The same dynamic could be at play in prisons where otherwise heterosexual men engage in homosexual activity due to a lack of heterosexual outlets.
+The same dynamic could be at play in prisons where otherwise heterosexual men engage in homosexual activity because of a lack of heterosexual outlets.

 This is supported by an important 2013 finding that prisons in the US that allow conjugal visits report a decrease in sexual violence.7